mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2021/health/oncology/cll.md

 - This drug can be used alone or along with a monoclonal antibody, such as rituximab.
 - It's taken as a pill once a day.

+# Autoimmune Hemolytic Anemia (AIHA)
+-  When you have anemia, your bone marrow **doesn't make enough red blood cells**.
+Or these cells don't work as well as they should.
+- Red blood cells carry oxygen to your body.
+When you have too few red blood cells, your body can't get enough oxygen, leaving you feeling tired or short of breath.

+- Red blood cells are made in the spongy material called bone marrow deep inside your bones.
+These blood cells normally live for about 120 days.

+- If you have autoimmune hemolytic anemia, your body’s immune system attacks and destroys red blood cells faster than your bone marrow can make new ones.
+Sometimes these red blood cells live for only a few days.

+## Treatment for AIHA
+- Doctors usually first prescribe steroids, such as hydrocortisone or prednisone, to stop your immune system from attacking your red blood cells.
+A medicine called rituximab may make steroids work even better.
+- Other medicines such as azathioprine (Imuran) and cyclophosphamide (Cytoxan) can be used to suppress the immune system.

 # References
 - [What Is Chronic Lymphocytic Leukemia?](https://www.cancer.org/cancer/chronic-lymphocytic-leukemia/about/what-is-cll.html)
 - [Normal Bone Marrow, Blood, and Lymphoid Tissue](https://www.cancer.org/cancer/chronic-lymphocytic-leukemia/about/normal-tissue.html)